hipe/tmx/system/doc/issues/009-the-filesystem-narrative.md

     new and weird environments we may (or may not) want to run in.

-by modeling our access of the filesystem as though it is just another datastore client :[#.A], we diminish the cost of the two points above. as well, we may reap other architectural benefits too, if we ever try to swap out the filesystem for another datastore for some particular "silo".
+by modeling our access of the filesystem as though it is just another datastore client :[#here.A], we diminish the cost of the two points above. as well, we may reap other architectural benefits too, if we ever try to swap out the filesystem for another datastore for some particular "silo".